 How safe is Your Backyard?

 How about that yard?
 Is it safe?
 When was the last time you took a good look around your back yard with the safety of your pet in mind?
 We recommend that you do it every spring and fall.
-What should you be checking for?
+What should you look for?
 Listed below are some of the hazards that could harm your pet.

 The Mulch Pile: